 4. Human Resources Security

-Security screening of employees and contractors, security awareness training programme, defined security responsibilities in employment contracts, and structured offboarding procedures to revoke access and recover assets.
+Security screening of employees and contractors, security awareness training programme with documented completion tracking, defined security responsibilities in employment contracts, and structured offboarding procedures to revoke access and recover assets within defined timeframes.
+IAS v2 places increased emphasis on role-based security training for staff with privileged access or who handle sensitive data.

 5. Physical and Environmental Security